Tuesday, January 18, 2011

 Very well, so be it.
 My dad had to know how to groom a horse because he rode a horse to school.
 Times changed, so I was spared that particular learning curve.
 So too, in graphic design, times changed and we all had to know five disciplines rather than the one we loved in the first place.
 Those of us that stayed in the business set aside our ruling pens and X-Acto knives, and accepted the new challenges.

 I've been teaching digital design and production for as long as computers have been the tool of choice for designers.
 And I've made my students learn a dozen disciplines because that is the new way to succeed as a designer.
-(Yes, Web design has added several more disciplines to the list that "visual communicators" must master).
+(Yes, Web design has added several more disciplines to the list that "visual communicators" must master.)

 If my design work is bad, I get the blame.
 If my color images come out muddy, I get the blame.
 If my job is a royal pain to print due to poor production, I accept the blame.
-And if my headline is misspelled, or my copy is wrong, guess who gets the blame?
+And if my headline is misspelled, or my copy is wrong, boring, or unclear, guess who gets the blame?
 There are no more copywriters in most "design departments," just one lonely visual communications specialist sitting in front of her computer wondering what copywriters were.
 Designers are expected to be literate now.

 Except they don't know it.
 They don't get it.
-Of all the demands I've placed on my students over the years, the one thing that brings tears, anger, and threats of "going to see the dean," is holding them accountable for spelling, punctuation, grammar, word usage, and sentence structure—they despise me for it.
+Of all the demands I've placed on my students over the years, the one thing that brings tears, anger, and threats of "complaining to the dean," is holding them accountable for spelling, punctuation, grammar, word usage, and sentence structure—they despise me for it.
 One student filed a complaint that I am "worse than an English teacher."
 Another raged that I said I would not take more than ten points off for spelling.
 I replied, "You had 102 spelling and grammatical errors in a three-page paper.
 Three double-spaced pages."
 I offered to let him write the entire paper over, or take the 20-point loss.
 He very wisely took the loss.

-The tragedy is not that designers can't be good, even great copywriters and editors, it's that they so often have never learned to read and write proficiently.
+The tragedy is not that designers can't be good—even great—copywriters and editors, it's that they so often have never learned to read and write proficiently.
 They don't know the difference between their, there, and they're, or then and than, or between accept and except.
 The only verb they appear to know is "impact."
 I've gotten sentences like "The impact impacted everyone."
 Design students (and professionals!) trip over it's and its, or who and whom, and kludge together "compound" words like nevermind, alot, and alright, while snapping tapeworm, today, and nevertheless into pieces.

 I recently ran across this in Chicago Style Q&A online: